pietroreggiani/second_year_paper/data/datanotes.md

 ### Compustat
 Take NAICS (*naicsh*) from `comp.funda` which is at the annual frequency but for now it's good enough.

+The WRDS overview page for Compustat Capital IQ data can be found [here](https://wrds-www.wharton.upenn.edu/pages/support/manuals-and-overviews/compustat/north-america-global-bank/wrds-overview-compustat-north-america-global-bank/).

+The complete Compustat Xpressfeed online manual is [here](https://wrds-web.wharton.upenn.edu/wrds/support/Data/_001Manuals%20and%20Overviews/_001Compustat/_001North%20America%20-%20Global%20-%20Bank/_000dataguide/index.cfm).

+The instructions to compute total returns are in the Powerpoint file stored in the data dictionaries folder.

 ### WRDS Compustat-CRSP link instructions

 The WRDS overview page for CCM can be accessed [here](https://wrds-www.wharton.upenn.edu/pages/support/manuals-and-overviews/crsp/crspcompustat-merged-ccm/wrds-overview-crspcompustat-merged-ccm/).